How to remove Search Marquis from Mac and restore your browsers

 Two ways to delete Search Marquis from your Mac

+So, how to remove Search Marquis from Mac?
 There are two ways to get rid of the browser hijacker: manual and automatic.
-If you have free time and energy to cope with system settings, start with manual removal.
-Be sure to move the instructions in the specific order.
+If you have free time and energy to cope with system settings, you may prefer manual removal.
+Be sure to move the instructions in a specific order.
+You can find detailed steps here or further in the article.

-Alternatively, you can fast forward to Step 4 to the automatic removal with CleanMyMac X.
+Alternatively, you can fast forward to the automatic removal with CleanMyMac X.

-How to delete Search Marquis in 4 steps
+How to delete Search Marquis manually in 4 steps

 Step 1.
 Trash malicious applications

 - Click the Go menu in the Finder and choose Utilities.
-Alternatively, hold the Shift-Command-U keyboard shortcut.
+Alternatively, press and hold the Shift-Command-U keyboard shortcut.

-- Open Activity Monitor and quit any processes related to Search Marquis by pressing the Force Quit buttonin the toolbar.
+- Open Activity Monitor and quit any processes related to Search Marquis by clicking the Force Quit button (X) in the toolbar.

 - Identify any recent apps you don’t remember installing.